GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

 ### Admin
 - Full access to all features
-- Member CRUD operations
+- Member CRUD operations (Create, Read, Update, Delete)
 - Process payments for any member
 - Enroll any member to any plan
 - Mark attendance for all members
 - View attendance for all members
 - View membership end dates for all members
 - View active status for all members
-- View equipment inventory
+- View equipment inventory (stock levels and quantities)
 - Browse exercise library with equipment details
 - MySQL console for direct SQL execution
 - View all payment audit trails